datastructures-js/priority-queue/README.md

 ```

 ### .enqueue(element[, priority])
 adds an element with a priority (number) to the queue.
-Priority is not required here if a priority callback has been defined in the constructor.
-If passed here in addition to an existing constructor callback, it will override the callback one.
+Priority is not required here if a priority callback has been provided in the constructor.
+If passed here with a constructor callback, it will override the callback.

 <table>
   <tr>